dennis-classes/se2832-lab02/README.md

  ##4.
 Deliverables
  Add a file called write-up.md.
 In the write up include your name, email, and a casual discussion about the following the questions:
  What sort of strategy did you use to come up with your test cases?
 How did you know when you were finished?
+Include a table with the following three columns:  original line number, fault description, and bug description.

+ *THESE SHOULD BE ORIGINAL LINE NUMBERS, SO TAKE CARE WHEN RECORDING CHANGES*  (You will lose #20# points if these are not the original line numbers.)

  ### Testing Style Guides
 * In general, a unit test should test one single concept.
 In general, you should not have a single JUnit test with large number